bettersg/call-home-site/src/pages/app-faqs.md

         image_has_padding: false
         image_position: top
         subtitle: ""
-        title: I can't call!
-It says "This app does not have permissions to use your microphone."
+        title: It says "This app does not have permissions to use your microphone."
         content: Turn on your microphone permissions on your Chrome browser by following the instructions
           [here](https://support.google.com/chrome/answer/2693767?co=GENIE.Platform%3DAndroid&hl=en&oco=1).